manbearwiz/youtube-dl-server/README.md

 For easier deployment, a docker image is available on [dockerhub](https://hub.docker.com/r/nbr23/youtube-dl-server).

-The `latest` tag uses `youtube-dl`.

-Force using `youtube-dl` or `youtube-dlc` by using the tags of the same name,
-eg: `nbr23/youtube-dl-server:youtube-dl` and
-`nbr23/youtube-dl-server:youtube-dlc`.

 If you plan on using the `--embed-thumbnail` flag in youtube-dl, you will need `atomicparsley` embedded in the container.

-Use the tags `nbr23/youtube-dl-server:youtube-dl_atomicparsley` or `nbr23/youtube-dl-server:youtube-dlc_atomicparsley` to achieve this.
+Use the tags `nbr23/youtube-dl-server:youtube-dl_atomicparsley` to achieve this.

 ### Ansible